GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Can I use Arbutin in the summer?

 Arbutin does not make the skin more sensitive to the sun and can be used safely year-round.
-That said, for optimal effect on dark spots, dark acne scars, and melasma, it is recommended to use the arbutin at night and a broad-spectrum sunscreen with SPF 30 in the morning.
+That said, for optimal effect on dark spots, dark acne scars, and melasma, it is recommended to use arbutin at night and a broad-spectrum sunscreen with SPF 30 in the morning.

 How does Arbutin work with other skincare ingredients?